-Here’s the question for today: what if you felt so energized and vibrant that you not only felt motivated to exercise, but could perform with the strength, endurance and intensity that you’ve always dreamed of?
+Here’s the question for today: what if you felt so energised and vibrant that you not only felt motivated to exercise, but could perform with the strength, endurance and intensity that you’ve always dreamed of?
 Many of us strive for optimal or peak performance but constantly find ourselves falling flat mid-day and reaching for that third cup of coffee by 3pm.
 As the work weeks get longer and work loads increase striving for peak performance and energy seems like distant memory.

 Ironically, when we are trying to get ahead, we deprive ourselves of the one thing we need more than anything to be strong, sharp, and creative: SLEEP!
 Is the answer to peak performance really that simple, you ask?
 Not entirely but sleep, according to Harvard University is critical to our health and our daily performance.